 4. Acquire the Downloader app.

 There are multiple ways to install Kodi, but the simplest way is with the free Downloader app.
 You can find it in the Amazon Appstore.
-(If you have a Fire TV box, it may be easier to install the app from a USB drive, but your options are limited for the Fire TV Stick.)

 5. Direct Downloader to the Kodi website.